Skip to:

 Prepare

-Alternatives can work from time to time but not always.
-Get yourself physically and emotionally ready to receive or make calls.
+Alternatives work from time to time but not always.
+The best way to ease your fears is to get yourself physically and emotionally ready to receive or make calls.
 Visualize doing it and imagine the conversation going well.
-Take deep breaths and stay calm.
-Have a notepad and pen ready to note down important points.
-Remember to smile as you answer.
-Experts say this helps you relax and makes your voice sound cheerful over the phone.
+Take deep breaths to stay calm.
+Have a notepad and pen ready to note down important points and remember to smile as you answer.
+Experts say smiling helps you relax and makes your voice sound cheerful over the phone.

 If it’s a regular part of your job to make phone calls, prepare a short script or a list of talking points.
 Practice by calling a friend or a family member.
 Choose a quiet and private area where you’ll be able to hear the call without interruptions.

 Record a clear voice mail message on your phone.
 Direct the caller to leave their questions and assure them that you’ll get back to them shortly.
-This will give you the chance to prepare your answers before returning the call.
+This will give you the opportunity to prepare answers before returning the call.

 Be kind to yourself

 Don’t beat yourself up if you don’t do well at first.
 Think of the possible reasons why the call didn’t go smoothly and make a mental note.
-Just keep on receiving and making those calls and do your best to improve.
+Just keep on receiving and making those calls.
 The more you get used to it, the better you’ll be.

 Loosen up